-Firewalls ensure that attempts by foreign entities to access private data remains blocked.
+Firewalls ensure that attempts by foreign entities to access private data remain blocked.

 2.Password Protection and Avoiding Generic Passwords

-Vendor supplied generic passwords are not permissible.
-It is mandatory to maintain an inventory of all the systems, configuration/hardening procedures.
+Vendor-supplied generic passwords are not permissible.
+It is mandatory to maintain an inventory of all the systems, and configuration/hardening procedures.

 3.Protection of Cardholder Data